 Follow Our Content Guidelines

-- Benefits of houseplants to clean the air indoor.
+- Benefits of houseplants to clean the air indoors.

-Do you know that houseplants are not only used to beautify our home but also help in improving air quality we do breathe?
-Even though it is known that plants release oxygen which is beneficial to human living, they are also help to purifying the air.
-Research studies on several occasions were found that indoor houseplants help to clean the air in homes where they are planted.
-Scientist at the NASA, where among those who discovered these findings and was, carried out in 1970s in the Skylab Space Station, where a particular plant helped to eliminate toxic chemical fumes from synthetic material at the station.
-The humidity level present in the atmosphere also improved, which is good when you are in a room that is characterized with dry air as a result of your heating or air conditioning unit.
+Do you know that houseplants are not only used to beautify your home but also help in improving air quality?
+Even though it is known that plants release oxygen, they also help by purifying the air.
+Research studies on several occasions found that indoor houseplants help to clean the air in homes that had them.
+Scientist at the NASA, who are credited with the findings, carried them in the 1970s to Skylab Space Station.
+There, a particular plant helped to eliminate toxic chemical fumes from synthetic material at the station.
+The humidity level present in the atmosphere also improved, which helps eliminate dry air as a result of your heating or air conditioning unit.

 Common Indoor Air Pollutants

-It is not only outdoor were air pollutants exist.
-Air pollutant is also presents in the indoor sometimes and this may exposed you to toxic air that can be hazardous to your healthy living.
-Before 1970s when the benefits of air plants were discovered, building standards was improved and restored after the discovery that it is really beneficial to have air-tight homes and structures.
-Having air-tight standard in buildings, helps to conserve more energy since it’s more efficient to heat or cool the area.
+It is not only outdoors were air pollutants exist.
+Air pollutants are also present indoors sometimes.
+This may expose you to toxic air that can be hazardous to your healthy living.
+Before the 1970s when the benefits of air plants were discovered, building standards were improved.
+The discovery that it is beneficial to have air-tight homes and structures insulated them.
+Having an air-tight standard in buildings, helps to conserve more energy since it’s more efficient to heat or cool the area.

-However, it is worth noting that older buildings with drafty windows have their benefits, too, since these facilitate circulation of air while bringing in fresher air to breathe.
+However, older buildings with drafty windows have their benefits, too, since these facilitate circulation of air while bringing in fresher air to breathe.

-Synthetic materials are always involved in Off-gassing process.
-This means, chemicals or toxic fumes are emitted into the air as these material are been used.
-Among these items known for generating and emitting poisonous substances into the atmosphere includes, plastic, TVs, computers and also construction materials.
+Synthetic materials are always involved in off-gassing processes.
+This means that chemicals or toxic fumes are emitted into the air as these material are used.
+Among these items known for generating and emitting poisonous substances into the atmosphere include plastic, TVs, computers, and also construction materials.
 Chemicals like ammonia, Toluene, formaldehyde and benzene are among these harmful substances that are made from synthetic products.

 When these toxins are breathed, different health problems may arise.
 These health problems include fatigue, skin irritation, respiratory problems and poor concentration.
-Therefore, it’s best to get these substances that negatively affect the body, majorly synthetic and chemically subjected items within indoor dwelling space.
+Therefore, it’s best to remove these substances that negatively affect the body, particularly synthetic and chemically subjected items used within indoor dwelling spaces.

 How Some Plants Can Help?

-Considering the menace on human health that some materials can induce, it is ideally good to find a natural and an effective way to get rid of these.
-One of the quick solutions is by growing houseplants that are known to improve indoors air freshness.
-Furthermore, these plants eliminate toxins while enhancing the looks and atmosphere in your living home.
-Also, since houseplants are not costly, you can easily add some to your living space and improve the freshness of the air you inhaled instantly.
-They are desirable in some places where commonly known to be sources of toxic fumes generation including workshop, garage or basement.
+Considering the potential problems on human health that some materials can induce, it is a good idea to find a natural and an effective way to get rid of these.
+One of the quick solutions is by growing houseplants that are known to improve indoor air freshness.
+These plants eliminate toxins while enhancing the look and atmosphere in your living space.
+Also, since houseplants are not costly, you can easily add some to your living space and improve the freshness of the air you breathe.
+They are desirable in some places commonly known to have toxins.

-From scientific thesis, the Crysanthemum morifolium and Peace Lily are wonderful houseplants tested to get rid of toxic fumes.
-Even though the popular indoor tropical evergreen plants, decidouod plants in the likes of the Mums are also alternative since these can clean the air.
+Crysanthemum morifolium and Peace Lily are wonderful houseplants tested to get rid of toxic fumes.
+Additionally, the popular indoor tropical evergreen plants like decidouod plants (in the likes of the Mums) are also a good alternative since these can also clean the air.
 Just bear in mind that these houseplants only blossom during the cooler seasons.
-These means you don’t expect them to stay in outstanding indoors condition when there is a rise in temperatures.
-But you can help them do well at this time by humidifying your home to keep them bloom until another cooler months comes.
+This means you can’t expect them to stay in perfect indoor condition when there is a rise in temperatures.
+But, you can help them do well at this time by humidifying your home to keep them in bloom until the cooler months come.